soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 where, we basically mean, that if we want to know the probability of the 1st particle , we don't need to know what the other particles are doing .
 When we have separable states, measuring one Qbit says nothing about the next Qbit.

 Now, let's think about a classical computer that works on a binary 0 or 1 bits.
-So, if we wanted to represent N number of bits,  ${0, 1}^N$  will be the word length represented by the processor.
+So, if we wanted to represent N number of bits,  ${0, 1} ^ {N}$  will be the word length represented by the processor.
 Let's say we want to build a system where we take a string of binary bits 0011 and apply an inverter NOT gate to it, we will get 1100.
 The word length will be 16 bits.

 If we want to build a quantum system to represent N number of quantum bits or Qubits, we have to represent $2^N$ complex numbers.
 So, if we wanted to simulate the quantum configuration of a system which has N number of bits on a classical system , it presents a frustrating reality  in terms of memory , because we have to represent $2^N$ complex numbers.
 Richard Feynman in the 1980s had addressed this specific  problem [[22]](https://www.google.com/url?q=https%3A%2F%2Farxiv.org%2Fpdf%2F2106.10522%23%3A%7E%3Atext%3DIn%2520May%25201981%252C%2520Feynman%2520spoke%2Cusing%2520conventional%2520classical%2520digital%2520computers).